-Step 1 The student collects the relevant application form (see appendix -forms) within two school days of the student's return to school.
+Step 1: The student collects the relevant application form (see appendix -forms) on the first day of student's return to school.
 (Form available on the OHS Website)

-Step 2 - The student must fully complete the Illness/Misadventure form attaching any relevant documentation, ensuring that parents/guardians have signed the form.
+Step 2: The student must fully complete the Illness/Misadventure form attaching any relevant documentation, ensuring that parents/guardians have signed the form.

-Step 3 The student submits the completed form to the Faculty Head Teacher.
+Step 3: The student submits the completed form to the Faculty Head Teacher.

-Step 4 The Faculty Head Teacher will discuss the circumstances of the application with the relevant Deputy Principal, make a recommendation and hand the form back to the student.
+Step 4: The Faculty Head Teacher will discuss the circumstances of the application with the relevant Deputy Principal, make a recommendation and hand the form back to the student.

-Step 5 The student will hand the completed form to the relevant Deputy Principal, who may consult other members of the Assessment Committee before approving or rejecting the application.
+Step 5: The student will hand the completed form to the relevant Deputy Principal, who may consult other members of the Assessment Committee before approving or rejecting the application.

-Step 6 The relevant Deputy Principal will notify the student and the Faculty Head Teacher of the outcome of the Illness/Misadventure submission ASAP.
+Step 6: The relevant Deputy Principal will notify the student and the Faculty Head Teacher of the outcome of the illness/misadventure submission ASAP.

-18. OHS Procedures for application for consideration of absence or extension
+17. OHS procedures for application for consideration of absence or extension